 The legendary beauty of the Andaman Islands stems out of their pristine, unspoiled natural environment, which boasts of lush tropical rainforests flanked by crystal-clear turquoise waters of the serene seas.
 The islands are loved by travellers and tourists and beach vacationers for their white sandy beaches.
 The coastal lines dance with the swaying coconut palms and are surrounded by dense mangroves.
 Underwater, vibrant coral reefs come alive with myriad marine life, making it a paradise for snorkelers and divers.
 The serenity of secluded coves and the enchanting beauty of the islands’ sunsets create an idyllic escape.
 The Andaman Islands also present a rich biodiversity, with flocks of unique flora and fauna.
 The allure of this coastal beauty as a coveted beach destination is mainly due to nature’s magnificence which is on full display.

-Suggested Read: Trekking in Andaman and Scuba diving in Andaman
+Suggested Read: Best time to Visit Andaman and Sea walk in Andaman

 Do you Know How the Name ‘Andaman’ Originated?